 The deep concern of the United Nations on this matter is also demonstrated by the adoption in the past decades of diverse conventions reporting these phenomena as critical parts of the international crimes model.
 The year 2020 marks the 50th anniversary of the UN Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.

-With these considerations in mind, the United Nations Interregional Crime and Justice Research Institute (UNICRI), in cooperation with the American University of Rome (AUR), is organizing the first edition of the Summer Course on “Cultural Heritage, Crime and Security: Protecting our Past to Invest in our Future,” which will take place at the AUR Campus in Rome from 6 to 10 July 2020.
+With these considerations in mind, the United Nations Interregional Crime and Justice Research Institute (UNICRI), in cooperation with the American University of Rome (AUR), is organizing the first edition of the Summer Course on “Cultural Heritage, Crime and Security: Protecting our Past to Invest in our Future,” which will take place at the AUR Campus in Rome in September 2020 (dates to be released soon).

 The course will provide participants with a fundamental understanding of heritage crime and how heritage organisations, law enforcement bodies and judicial systems are responding to the issue.
 The course curriculum is likely to include the following topics: